IBM/dapcs-oso-plugins/contracts/ibm-digital-asset-haven/README.md

 - creates persistent volumes on LPAR 3 and reviews and adapts the persistent data definition and `volume_path` in the `BACKEND_WORKLOADS` section as required.
 - reviews and adapts the `hipersocket34` setting in `BACKEND_WORKLOADS` as required: When using crypto passthrough, `hipersocket34` in `BACKEND_WORKLOADS` should be set to `false`.
 - changes the environment seed `env_seed` within the backend workload section (important: see Note below)
-- pushes the Plugin container image, the HSM Driver container image and the DB container image to the OSO container registry as described in the OSO documentation.
+- pushes the Plugin container image, the HSM Driver container image to the OSO container registry as described in the OSO documentation.

 Note: The system administrator must keep safe and securely backup the environment seed and must ensure to not loose nor forget nor leak the environment seed.